Minimum 2:1 (or equivalent)

 - music and film

 - the history of music in theatrical contexts.

-Work on vernacular music, especially brass bands, jazz, devotional music and dance music, is also an important focus.
+Work on vernacular music, especially brass bands, devotional music and dance music, is also an important focus.

 We welcome applications in areas that correspond to current staff research interests.
 We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
-If you would like to discuss your ideas informally before submitting an application, please contact the department.

 - Reception history of William Byrd’s Latin-texted music in Britain